 In middle school and far beyond, Chance graduates stand out.
-They are the ones who love to learn and are eager to solve problems.
+Having completed the program through Grade 5, graduates are prepared and ready for their next schools.
+Chance graduates are the ones who love to learn and are eager to solve problems.
 They are independent, yet work well cooperatively.
 Many work above grade level in one or more areas.
 They take responsibility, work on a task until it is complete and put extra effort into their projects.
 They are thoughtful, resourceful and resilient as they adapt to new challenges.
 Mature beyond their years, Chance graduates handle themselves with respect and poise and often assume leadership roles at next schools.

 Our approach to education results in students who are:

 - confident in their abilities